dcomtois/summarytools/README.md

 ## 3.2 Using stby() With ctable()

-The syntax is a little trickier for this one, so here is an example (results not shown):
+The syntax is a little trickier for this combination, so here is an example (results not shown):

 ``` r
 stby(list(x = tobacco$smoker, y = tobacco$diseased),